rovitotv/DigitalFreedomWithRaspberryPI/web.md

 By default, Apache puts a test HTML file in the web folder.
 This default web page is served when you browse to 'http://192.168.1.26' (or whatever your PI's IP address is) from another computer on the network.
+To find the PI's IP address, type `hostname -I` at the command line.
+Find out more about your PI's IP address see [IP Address](https://github.com/raspberrypi/documentation/bl ob/master/troubleshooting/hardware/networking/ip-address.md).

-Browse to the default web page from another computer on the network and you should see the following:
+Browse to the
+default web page from another computer on the network and you should see the following: